jannon/NSEntityDescription-SYNCPrimaryKey/README.md

 ## License

-**NSEntityDescription-HYPPrimaryKey** is available under the MIT license.
+**NSEntityDescription-SYNCPrimaryKey** is available under the MIT license.
 See the LICENSE file for more info.